-A lot of the information you need for getting around is here, with links to airports, rail, bus and ferry services, and some information you might find helpful about driving in Scotland.
+Here is some helpful information you need for travelling in Scotland, with links to airports, rail, bus and ferry services, plus guidelines for driving in Scotland.

 Outdoor types may prefer to do their own thing with a self guided tour, and I suggest walking and cycling as the best way to explore the mountains, lochs and countryside.